 - higher machining speed, resulting in big time savings

 After extensive testing we have started to use these machines in the field in early 2017.
 The results are very good.
-We are now able to carry out a superior machining job in less than anyone else.
+We are now able to deliver a superior machining result in less time than anyone else.

 Bearing refurbishments and repairs